Loyola University > Center for Engaged Learning, Teaching, and Scholarship (CELTS) > Programs > Engaged Learning

 - Synthesis of the experience through a final project or portfolio

-Engaged Learning courses may be offered by either individual departments or the .
+Engaged Learning courses may be offered by either individual departments, academic programs, and the Center for Engaged Learning, Teaching, and Scholarship.
 This requirement may be satisfied by a course within the Core Curriculum, or in a student’s major or minor, or through an elective course.
 Students may engage in these courses during the regular academic year, summer semester, J-Term, a capstone course or a study abroad experience.

 Upon designating a course as Engaged Learning, the course remains designated as Engaged Learning until notice is given otherwise.
 Academic departments and/or faculty instructors must communicate if a course changes (new course number, for example) or if a course retires the Engaged Learning designation; please communicate director with the Dr. Patrick Green, Executive Director, Center for Engaged Learning, Teaching, & Scholarship at email@example.com.